 - A stand-up paddle-boarding tour from Cassis

-- A relaxing catamaran cruise with lunch departing from Marseille
+- A relaxing cruise aboard a sailing yacht with lunch departing from Marseille

 - An electric mountain bike tour from Marseille